2020 Coronavirus Outbreak – How Does It Affect Downingtown, PA?

 - Cook food thoroughly

 Is the coronavirus related to SARS or MERS?
-Why is it called 2019-nCov?
+Why is it called COVID-19?

-2019-nCov is currently assigned to this virus due to changes in how new infections are named.
-“2019” represents the year it was first detected, and “nCov” stands for “Novel Coronavirus.”
-“Noel” is used because it looks like no other virus ever seen before.
+2019-nCov was originally assigned to this virus due to changes in how new infections are named.
+“2019” represented the year it was first detected, and “nCov” stood for “Novel Coronavirus.”
+“Novel” is used because it looks like no other virus ever seen before.
 World Health Organization officials changed the way infections are named to avoid misinformation or fear.
 They no longer name things like Lyme Disease, named after a town, or Legionnaires Disease, named after convention when it first infected people.
-This name may be updated in the future, but the name will reflect the seasonality, symptoms, and or severity of the infection.
+This coronavirus now is identified by the name COVID-19.
+This name denotes the year it was first detected (2019) and its status as a new coronavirus.
+Another name some scientists use to describe this virus is SARS-CoV-2 or “severe acute respiratory syndrome coronavirus 2.”

 AFC Urgent Care’s walk-in clinic in Downingtown is up to date with the latest guidance from the Centers for Disease control.
 Do you have questions about the coronavirus?
 Feel free to call if you have any questions!